-Sarah Perry is a world renowned Movement Director; Movement, Character & Performance Coach and Motion Capture Director working in Film, TV, Animation, VR and Theatre.
+Sarah Perry is a renowned Movement Director, Movement Choreographer and Movement, Character & Performance Coach working in Film, TV, Animation, VR and Theatre.

 IMDB